BEHIND THE CURTAIN

 - A library of dreams exciting enough to lure others into the joys of dreamwork.
 It ain't all earnest therapy.
 Dreams are fun.

 - A portfolio of my art and (increasingly) a gallery for others' dream art.

 - And of my writing, and increasingly, of others'.
 Dream poetry, dream stories, dream songs...

 - And my web work.
 Though I'm not looking for work right now.
 Can refer you to competent friends though.

 - Mmmm, what else?
 The site also hosts a few non-dream projects of mine:

 - It's also just for fun.
 I post a lot of dreams bearing heavy insights, but I like comedy, sex, magic, dreams come true...
 Why not?
-Why can't databases cheer you up, why can't porn offer spiritual hope, why can't psychology be funny, why can't scientific research (and this is--see Trefil for a scathing exposé on how we're taught we can't do original science)... be fun, huh?
+Why can't databases cheer you up, why can't porn offer spiritual hope, why can't psychology get a sense of humor, why can't scientific research (and this is--see Trefil for a scathing exposé on how we're taught we can't do original science)... be fun, huh?
 Huh?